-Characteristic

-Specific Doe Does it

-Measurable Does th measuring su

-Attainable Is the Can it

-Results-Based Does th cha

-Time-Bound ls th Ca

-Evaluated

-Reviewed and Rewarded How will I revie change?
-H

-- Timely or Time-bound

-- Evaluated

-- Reviewed and Rewarded

-Description

-es the goal clearly say what it seeks to accomplish? it name who is involved?
+Characteristic Description Specific Does the goal clearly say what it seeks to accomplish?
+Does it name who is involved?
 Does it set up a time frame?

-ne goal set an objective?
-Does it suggest a method for uccess?
+Measurable Does the goal set an objective?
+Does it suggest a method for measuring success?
 How will I know if I have successfully met my goal?

-e goal practical considering the resources available? t be completed within a reasonable amount of time?

-ne goal move me toward a substantial and meaningful ange?
+Attainable Is the goal practical considering the resources available?
+Can it be completed within a reasonable amount of time?
+Results-Based Does the goal move me toward a substantial and meaningful change?
 Does the goal address an issue or problem?

-his the appropriate time to work toward this goal? an it be completed in the timeframe established?

-When will I take a look at my goal see if anything has changed in my life or focus?

-ew my goal?
-How will I reflect on went well and what I could How will I reward myself for all the hard work I am doing?
+Time-Bound Is this the appropriate time to work toward this goal?
+Can it be completed in the timeframe established?
+Evaluated When will I take a look at my goal to see if anything has changed in my life or focus?
+Reviewed and Rewarded How will I review my goal?
+How will I reflect on what went well and what I could change?
+How will I reward myself for all the hard work I am doing?